-You have planned a little trip to Paris but you can’t choose between renting a car or taking public transport ?
-In this article, we will help you make the best choice according to your situation by comparing the different means of transport available in Paris !
+You have planned a little trip to Paris but you can’t choose between renting a car or taking public transport?
+In this article, I will help you make the best choice according to your situation by comparing the different means of transport available in Paris!

 Renting a car in Paris – is that a good idea?